CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 - The signal from the 20 subjects, thin lines, and the mean signal intensity, bold line, smoothed with the Gaussian kernel.
 	<img src="demo_GsmoothedSignal.png" style="zoom: 150%;" />
   One can see the mixing effect of standard Gaussian smoothing.
-The signal close to the edges (between tissue classes) is strongly affected and deviated from the true signal (dashed line).
+The signal close to the edges (between tissue classes) is strongly affected and deviates from the true signal (dashed line).

 - The signal from the 20 subjects, thin lines, and the mean signal intensity, bold line, smoothed with the tissue-weighted method with, in blue, the GM and, in red, the WM tissue, after explicit masking (for GM and WM).
 	<img src="demo_TWsmoothedSignal.png" style="zoom: 150%;" />
   One can notice that the the signal is relatively homogeneously smoothed within each tissue class and only deviates slightly from the true signal very close to the edges (between tissue classes).
 See here under for a zoom in on each tissue segment.

 - Zoom in on the true and average signals over the explicit mask segments, for GM (top) and WM (bottom).
 The RMSE for the signal without smoothing, with Gaussian smoothing, and tissue-weighted smoothing is also calculated.
 	<img src="demo_RMSE_segments.png" style="zoom: 1O0%;" />
   Quite obviously, averaging the noisy signal over 20 subjects irons out the signal over the middle part of the segments.
 Specifically